Originally published in 2016. Updated March 8, 2022.

 4. Natural Environment

-People judge the quality of a community, in part, by how others see it.
-For this reason, many communities are spending resources on branding and social media advocacy.
+It may be less obvious that image and reputation are considered important "community needs."
+But The NCS shows people, in part, judge the quality of a community by how others see it.
+For this reason, many municipalities spend resources on branding, marketing, and advocacy.

 6. Overall Appearance